-- Safeguarding is everyone's responsibility; no one person can have the full picture of a person's needs and circumstances, so everyone has a role to play in providing a safe environment, identifying concerns, sharing information and taking prompt action - Safeguarding should be person-centred; ask yourself what is in the best interests of the child - The feelings and concerns of any child or parent/carer should be listened to and acted upon, and any suspicions or allegations of abuse should be taken seriously and responded to swiftly and appropriate - We treat everyone equitably, regardless of age, disability, gender, race, religious belief, sexual orientation or identity - Professional relationships between WHT staff and the children with whom they work should be based on mutual trust and respect i.
+- Safeguarding is everyone's responsibility; no one person can have the full picture of a person's needs and circumstances, so everyone has a role to play in providing a safe environment, identifying concerns, sharing information and taking prompt action - Safeguarding should be person-centred; ask yourself what is in the best interests of the child - The feelings and concerns of any child or parent/carer should be listened to and acted upon, and any suspicions or allegations of abuse should be taken seriously and responded to swiftly and appropriate - We treat everyone equitably, regardless of age, disability, gender, race, religious belief, sexual orientation or identity - Professional relationships between WHT staff and the children with whom they work should be based on mutual trust and respect

 Creating a Safe Environment

-- A risk assessment should be carried out before each project/new type of activity commences. - When working at a partner setting outside of Wigmore Hall, always ensure that someone from the setting is present and meeting their responsibility for ensuring the safety of those in the setting.
-Ensure you know who the safeguarding lead and/or responsible person (i.e. the person from the setting or partner organisation who has been identified as taking responsibility for the group) present is. - Where possible and appropriate a project code of conduct should be created with the project participants and partners at the outset of the project, and reviewed annually for ongoing projects - When working with another organisation or group at Wigmore Hall, for example at a schools concert, ensure you know who the safeguarding lead and/or responsible person present is - Toilet breaks should be supervised by the group or setting's responsible person - In the event of a child being left alone on the premises (either Wigmore Hall or the external setting), two members of staff should remain with them until the responsible person can be located - Ensure that wherever possible there is more than one adult present during activity - For events at Wigmore Hall which children attend without their legal guardian or person in loco parentis (such as their teacher or personal assistant): - Emergency contacts should be exchanged between WHT staff and the legal guardian before the day.
-These details should be deleted as soon as they are no longer required. - o WHT staff should not use personal devices to contact legal guardians ii.
-Good Practice in Interaction and Physical Contact
+- A risk assessment should be carried out before each project/new type of activity commences (see appendix) - When working at a partner setting outside of Wigmore Hall, always ensure that someone from the setting is present and meeting their responsibility for ensuring the safety of those in the setting.
+Ensure you know who the safeguarding lead and/or responsible person (i.e. the person from the setting or partner organisation who has been identified as taking responsibility for the group) present is. - Signage should be in place to let anyone in the space, including participants, know what to do if they have a concern or something to report - On all relevant projects, and certainly any project at which children are present without their parents/carers, registration forms should be completed by their parents/carers, which should include emergency contact details, relevant medical information such as diagnosis, any relevant care and support needs, any allergies or other relevant dietary information.
+This information should stored and shared in line with WHT Privacy Policy, and staff should have quick and easy access to contact information in case of emergency. - Where possible and appropriate a project code of conduct should be created with the project participants and partners at the outset of the project, and reviewed annually for ongoing projects, including information on who to tell if participants are worried about their welfare or safety, or the welfare or safety of another person in the group - When working with another organisation or group at Wigmore Hall, for example at a schools concert, ensure you know who the safeguarding lead and/or responsible person present is - Toilet breaks should be supervised by the group or setting's responsible person

-- Children should not leave Wigmore Hall without written permission from their legal guardian or person in loco parentis - See Online Activity section below for further guidance on leading safe online activity
+- In the event of a child being left alone on the premises (either Wigmore Hall or the external setting), two members of staff should remain with them until the responsible person can be located - Ensure that wherever possible there is more than one adult present during activity - For events at Wigmore Hall which children attend without their legal guardian or person in loco parentis (such as their teacher or personal assistant): - Emergency contacts should be exchanged between WHT staff and the legal guardian before the day.
+These details should be deleted as soon as they are no longer required. - WHT staff should not use personal devices to contact legal guardians - Children should not leave Wigmore Hall without written permission from their legal guardian or person in loco parentis - See Online Activity section below for further guidance on leading safe online activity